Tanuj-tj/PortfolioGenerator/README.md

 * CSRF Token ensures that our data wasn't manipulated and it is safe and clean .

+**Section 4**

+* Static files are any external files like css,js etc .
+* create a folder
+static
+    -> images
+    -> css
+    -> js

+* Configure the statuc dir path in settings.py

+* Added a featured_image column in project table

+* Configure the media upload path in settings.py

+23.05

 ----
 ### Database Schema